pellse/assembler/README.md

 # Assembler
 Functional, type-safe and stateless Java API for efficient implementation of the [API Composition Pattern](https://microservices.io/patterns/data/api-composition.html) for querying/merging data from multiple datasources/services, with a specific focus on solving the N + 1 query problem.

-## Native Reactive Support
+## Native Reactive Streams Support

 As of version 0.3.1, a new implementation [reactive-assembler-core](https://github.com/pellse/assembler/tree/master/reactive-assembler-core) was added to natively support [Reactive Streams](http://www.reactive-streams.org) specification:

 [![Maven Central](https://img.shields.io/maven-central/v/io.github.pellse/reactive-assembler-core.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.github.pellse%22%20AND%20a:%22reactive-assembler-core%22) [![Javadocs](http://javadoc.io/badge/io.github.pellse/reactive-assembler-core.svg)](http://javadoc.io/doc/io.github.pellse/reactive-assembler-core)

-This new implementation is based on [Project Reactor](https://projectreactor.io), which means the Assembler library through the [reactive-assembler-core](https://github.com/pellse/assembler/tree/master/reactive-assembler-core) module can participate in a end to end reactive streams chain (e.g. from a REST endpoint to the database) and keep all reactive streams properties as defined by the [Reactive Manifesto](https://www.reactivemanifesto.org) (Responsive, Resillient, Elastic, Message Driven with back-pressure, non-blocking, etc.)
+This new implementation internally leverage [Project Reactor](https://projectreactor.io), which now allows the Assembler library (through the [reactive-assembler-core](https://github.com/pellse/assembler/tree/master/reactive-assembler-core) module) to participate in end to end reactive streams chains (e.g. from a REST endpoint to a RSocket based microservice to the database) and keep all reactive streams properties as defined by the [Reactive Manifesto](https://www.reactivemanifesto.org) (Responsive, Resillient, Elastic, Message Driven with back-pressure, non-blocking, etc.)

 This is the only module still actively maintained, all the other ones (see below) are still available but deprecated in favor of this one.